chrisczzz/Strategy_CPP/README.md

 The full C++ backtest system simulates China commodity futures market trading.

-The sample script processes incoming market data from the market data processor side and takes appropriate actions according to the logic.
+The sample script processes incoming market data comes from server side and takes appropriate actions according to the logic.
 Class also has several functions that supports administrative tasks such as PNL calculation, order management.

 Strategy description:
 1. Strategy focuses on signal mining from the main traded product's orderbook dynamics.